-- 1. Five years of experience as a licensed contractor. - 2.
-Five shotcrete projects of similar size, scope, and shotcrete process used (dry- or wet-mix) successfully completed in those 5 years with proper documentation, including full contact information for owner/engineer/construction manager/general contractor, a project description, and the scope of work accomplished. - 3.
-The ability to self-perform all shotcrete-related work and a minimum crew on hand and/or staff listed as part of the company (either employees or substitutes with a work history under current business name) consisting of the following minimum experienced field crew members: - a.
+- 1. Five years of experience as a licensed contractor. - Five shotcrete projects of similar size, scope, and process (dry- or wet-mix) which were successfully completed within 5 years and have proper documentation, including full contact information for the owner/engineer/construction manager/general contractor, a project description, and the scope of work accomplished. - 3.
+The ability to self-perform all shotcrete-related work and a minimum crew and staff listed as part of the company (either employees or substitutes with a work history under the current business name) consisting of the following minimum experienced field crew members:

+- a.
 Shotcrete Foreman - b.
 Nozzleman (at least one ACI Certified Nozzleman on the project) - c.
-Dry-Mix Gunman or Wet-Mix Pump Operator - d.
-Assistant Nozzlemen/Nozzlemen Trainees (blowpipe/ air-lance controller) - e.
+Dry-mix Gunman or Wet-Mix Pump Operator - d.
+Assistant Nozzlemen/Nozzlemen - Trainees (blowpipe/air lance controller) - e.
 Finishers - f.
 Mixerman - g.
 Hose Tenders - 4.
-Ownership of all necessary shotcrete-specific equipment (pumps, guns, and hoses) to accomplish the job based on the specific project needs.
-Shotcrete contractor must submit sizes and models for all shotcrete equipment to be used, including full equipment backup in case of equipment breakdown. - 5.
-A certificate as a Business in Good Standing from the state that the company resides in. - A letter of bonding capacity from the bonding company or a letter of credit. - 7.
-Company insurance in good standing, meeting all state minimum requirements, including, but not limited to, general liability and workers' compensation. - 8.
-ASA Corporate Membership - Ability to demonstrate that company construction support staff (safety, general superintendent, project managers, and construction managers) has educational session credits through an industry-appropriate continuing education program specifically addressing shotcrete design, construction, or administration (ACI certifications; ASA education sessions [including ASA Onsite Seminars]; seminars; or trade shows, such as World of Concrete, ACI conventions, and ASA meetings).

-- 10. An office, shop, or business base (with an address). - 11.
+Ownership of all necessary shotcrete equipment (pumps, guns, and hoses) to accomplish the job based on the specific project needs.
+The contractor must submit sizes and models of all shotcrete equipment to be used and should have a full equipment backup in case of equipment breakdown. - 5.
+A certificate as a Business in Good Standing from the state that the company resides in. - 6.
+A letter of bonding capacity from the bonding company or a letter of credit. - 7.
+Company insurance in good standing that meets all state minimum requirements, including, but not limited to, general liability and workers' compensation. - 8.
+ASA Corporate Membership. - 9.
+Ability to demonstrate that members of the company construction support staff (for example, safety, general superintendent, project managers, and construction managers) have educational session credits through an industry-appropriate continuing education program specifically addressing shotcrete design, construction, or administration (ACI certifications; ASA education sessions [including ASA Onsite Seminars]; seminars; or trade shows, such as World of Concrete, ACI conventions, and ASA meetings). - 10.
+An office or business base (with an address). - 11.
 References (including those from the five projects in Item #2). - 12.
-Affiliations - 13.
-Full disclosure of any criminal or fraudulent rulings for shotcrete work against former or current company owners in a 5-year period.
+Affiliations. - Full disclosure of any criminal or fraudulent rulings for shotcrete work against former or current company owners in a 5-year period.